deloresmincarelli/Portfolio/README.md

 ## Project : [Crime in Louisville: Analysis & Clustering](https://htmlpreview.github.io/?https://github.com/deloresmincarelli/Portfolio/blob/main/crimeLouisville.html)
 I moved to Louisville in 2022 and decided to put my datascience skills to use by exploring public data on crime in my new home town.
-<b> Further,  I did not find any public advanced analytics on Louisville crime.
-This is a new study! </b>
+<b> Further,  I think this might be the first, public, clustering of this data --  a new study! </b>
 <br>
 <br>
 Questions Answered: